Online Guide for Newcomers to Prince Edward Island - Canada

 The collected tax money pays for government services and programs.
 Our tax dollars pay for things like paving of roads, health care, public schools, economic stimulus programs, employment programs, cultural activities, etc.

 Types of Taxes

-People who own businesses do not have to file income tax until June 30th of each year.
+People who own businesses and their spouses or common-law partners do not have to file income tax until June 15th of each year.

 The main form of tax in Canada is the Income Tax.
 You pay income tax when you: